connexcs/docs/customer.md

 ![alt text][payments-tab]

-### Alerts

-Users can set the **Alerts** for important notifications.
-Users can add new alert by:

-1. Click on the **‘plus sign’** button.
-2. Fill the details of the dialogue box as shown in an image below: Title of the alert, Email/phone number, Area, Operator and Threshold.

-![alt text][alert]

-3. Press **Save** once the details have been filled out.

 ### Call Detail Record (CDR)

 Users can check the details of the calls by following a simple procedure: